A comparison between initialization strategies for the infinite hidden Markov model: Simulation study

 Table~\ref{tab:ari_omega_K} compares results for $\omega = 0$ and $\omega = 0.10$, corresponding to clearly and weakly separated clusters, respectively.
 In low-overlap conditions ($\omega = 0$), all methods recover the correct latent sequence, yielding ARI values close to $1$, with $k$-means and pam approaches displaying lower variance across replications.
 However, as overlap increases ($\omega = 0.1$), performance differences become more pronounced.
 The $k$-means initialization remains the most robust to reduced separation, with median ARI values exceeding $0.9$ and exhibiting narrower confidence intervals and lower ARI variability.
 The mixture-based and the pam initializations deteriorate moderately, while uniform initialization often underestimates the number of correct states and exhibits wide dispersion in ARI values.

-We analyse also the impact of the true number of regimes ($K$) by focusing on two and four states.
-When $K=2$, all initialization methods exhibit accurate recovery of the true number of states, but uniform initialization tends to over-estimate the number of states creating extra regimes.
+We also analyze the impact of the true number of regimes ($K$) by focusing on two and four states.
+When $K=2$, all initialization methods exhibit accurate recovery of the true number of states, but uniform initialization tends to overestimate the number of states creating extra regimes.
 When $K=4$, the complexity of the latent structure increases, and the uniform and mixture initializations show higher dispersion in the estimated number of regimes, whereas $k$-means and pam continue to recover the correct $K$ with high consistency.
 This suggests that more structured and non-parametric initialization methods might help the sampler to avoid local posterior modes associated with redundant states.

 Figure~\ref{fig:varTP} displays the median ARI across iterations by focusing on the sequence length $T$ (top panel) and the number of variables $P$ (bottom panel).
 When $T$ increases from $500$ to $1\,000$ observations, all initialization schemes benefit from the additional information, achieving smoother ARI trajectories and reducing variability.
-We notice that uniform initialization always outperforms the other methods in negative, while the remaining methods seem to reach convergence in the first iterations.
+We notice that uniform initialization always underperforms with respect to the other methods, while the remaining methods seem to reach convergence in the first iterations.

 The results are different when looking at the number of variables $P$.
 When it increases from $5$ to $20$, both $k$-means and pam maintain high accuracy, whereas mixture initialization decreases, due to the difficulty of estimating full covariance matrices in high-dimensional spaces.
 Uniform initialization deteriorates with the dimensionality, as expected.